 There are six orthogonal possibilities for each change point (that is, a pair of adjacent Q@Cs), a total of 66,769 pairs/change points from the experiment.
 (There is also the case of a query instance containing a lone Q@C, which we don't consider further.)

-The pair of Q@Cs share the same generation: mingen(lower) = mingen(upper) (62,903 Q@C pairs, 94.2%), which we don't consider further.
+The pair of Q@Cs shares the same generation: mingen(lower) = mingen(upper) (62,903 Q@C pairs, 94.2%), which we don't consider further.

 The extrapolation yielded a computed query time that was negative, which we also drop (10 pairs, 0.01%).